Sarasota Opera House & Box Office

 Victor DeRenzi (photo by Salvatore Brancifort)

 The 2013-14 Season will be Maestro Victor DeRenzi's 32nd year as Artistic Director and Principal Conductor of Sarasota Opera.
-As the company's Artistic Director Maestro DeRenzi has produced over 100 different operas and conducted almost 600 performances for the company.
+As the company's Artistic Director Maestro DeRenzi has produced over 100 different operas and conducted over 600 performances for the company.